-- Before class: Copy the brainstorming exercise on pg 26 onto chart paper. - Discuss stress and decompressing with students - Explain instructions to students (note: instructions change for each grade) - Circulate and help them while they work - Give them exit tickets and SAVE THEM.
+- Before class: Copy the brainstorming exercise on pg 26 onto chart paper.

+- Discuss different feelings with students

+- Explain instructions to students (note: instructions change for each grade)

+- Circulate and help them while they work

+- Give them exit tickets and SAVE THEM.